top of page

 Dr. Kenneth Hughes Has Been Selected to Best Plastic Surgeons in Los Angeles by Kevin's Best

-Dr. Kenneth Benjamin Hughes Has Been Selected Best Plastic Surgeon in Los Angeles ins 2020 by Wimgo
+Dr. Kenneth Benjamin Hughes Has Been Selected Best Plastic Surgeon in Los Angeles 2020 to 2025 by Wimgo

 Dr. Kenneth Hughes Voted Among Best Plastic Surgeons in Los Angeles and Beverly Hills for Breast Surgery, Rhinoplasty, Eyelid Surgery, Ear Surgery and Many More